DORA Four Metrics

 Why These Metrics Resist Gaming

-Each metric has a natural counterbalancing partner, making it difficult to optimise one in isolation:
+Each metric has a natural counterbalancing partner:

-Because each metric naturally constrains its counterpart, gaming requires improving the underlying system — which is the point.
+Because each metric constrains its counterpart, gaming requires improving the underlying system — which is the point.

 Larson’s Application